robryanx/php-oara/README.md

 Merchant
 ------------

-It's an array with the next keys:
+It's an array with the following keys:

 * name (not null) - Merchant's name